...

 This type of ending could feature a form of presentation thank you that continues the discussion.
 It may be a bunch of arguments that gear your audience’s communication with each other or with you.

-Ideally, you will need to provide them with contact information so that they can communicate with you after you finish.
+Ideally, you will need to provide them with contact information so they can communicate with you after you finish.
 If you are searching for new prospects for partnership or employment, this is the best slide to include such details.

 Closing with “Any Questions?”

-If you want to avoid the awkwardness of an unanswered no questions slide, here are some things you can try:
+If you want to avoid the awkwardness of an unanswered no-questions slide, here are some things you can try:

 • Ask a friend in the audience to break the ice with the first question.